anwardr/CISC324-W25/Labs/Lab2/install-xv6-riscv.md

 ```bash
 wsl --install
 ```
 Follow the on-screen instructions to complete the installation.

-2. Install Ubuntu on WSL: Open the Microsoft Store and search for "Ubuntu."
-Click on "Ubuntu" and then click "Install" to download and install the Ubuntu distribution on WSL.

-3. Set up Ubuntu on WSL: Launch Ubuntu from the Start menu or by typing "Ubuntu" in the search bar.
-Follow the on-screen instructions to set up your Ubuntu environment.
+This will automatically install Ubuntu on your machine.

-4. Follow the steps outlined in the "How to install and run xv6-riscv on Ubuntu" section above to install and run xv6-riscv on WSL.
+2. Follow the steps outlined in the "How to install and run xv6-riscv on Ubuntu" section above to install and run xv6-riscv on WSL.

 # How to install and run xv6-riscv on macOS